-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 SCHEDULE 14A (RULE 14a-101) SCHEDULE 14A INFORMATION PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES

-EXCHANGE ACT OF 1934

-Filed by the Registrant $\blacksquare$

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to Section 240.14a-12

-Barings BDC, Inc.

-(Name of Registrant as Specified in its Charter)

-(Name of Person(s) Filing Proxy Statement if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- No fee required. - □ Fee paid previously with preliminary materials. - Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+SECU Wash SCHI (RUL SCHI PRO EXCI (Ame Filed Filed URITIES AND EXCHANGE COMMISSION unington, DC 20549 EDULE 14A E 14a-101) EDULE 14A INFORMATION XY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES HANGE ACT OF 1934 endment No. 1) by the Registrant by a Party other than the Registrant k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) × Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 Barin gs BDC, Inc. (Name e of Registrant as Specified in its Charter) (Name e of Person(s) Filing Proxy Statement if Other Than the Registrant) Paym nent of Filing Fee (Check the appropriate box): × No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

+Explanatory Note This Amendment No. 1 (this "Amendment") to the Definitive Proxy Statement and related Proxy Card that was filed by Barings BDC, Inc. (the "Company") with the Securities and Exchange Commission on March 19, 2024 (collectively, the "Original Filing") amends and restates in its entirety the Original Filing (which was not previously mailed to the Company's stockholders) to remove the inadvertent inclusion of references to the Company's 2023 annual meeting of stockholders.
+The Company will print and mail to its stockholders this revised definitive proxy statement in lieu of the Original Filing.

+BARINGS